davidklaing/shiny_crime_data/README.md

 # shiny_crime_data
 A shiny app for visualizing US crime data from 1975-2015.
+The live app can be viewed [here](https://laingdk.shinyapps.io/shiny_crime_data/).

 Data from the [Marshall Project](https://github.com/themarshallproject/city-crime).